 TGaz Editor: Modify the paragraph in P74L13-19, Clause 9.4.2.296 as shown below:

-The Immediate R2I Feedback and Immediate I2R Feedback subfields are each one bit wide.
+The Immediate R2I Feedback and Immediate I2R Feedback subfields indicate if the measurement results from the current measurement exchange is reported immendiately (from the current measurement) or delayed (from the previous measurement).
 The value of 0 indicates a delayed feedback, in which case the measurement results included in the current Location Measurement Report (LMR) frame are from the previous measurement; the value of 1 indicates an immediate feedback, in which case the measurement results included in the current LMR frame are from the current measurement.
 The Immediate R2I Feedback and Immediate I2R Feedback subfields correspond to the RSTA-to-ISTA LMR or ISTA-to-RSTA LMR respectively.